just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Algorithm-Basics.rst

       </li><li><b> ROTATE_LEFT</b> : The robot turns left 90 degrees, staying in the same square but facing left.
       </li><li><b> CAN_MOVE( <em>direction</em> )</b> : This command can be used with 4 possible directions: <b>left, right, forward,</b> and <b>backward</b>.
 It returns true if there is an open square in the specified direction from the square that the robot is in.
     </li></ul>

-    Let's put our robot in the maze below.
+    <br/>Let's put our robot in the maze below.
 The robot is represented as a black triangle and is initially facing up.
 It can only move forward to a white square.
 It cannot move onto the black squares or move beyond the edge of the grid.  <br/>
       <img src="../_static/assets/img/Q18SquareQuestion.PNG" width="20%"/>
     <p>Answer the following questions with your POGIL group using <a href="https://docs.google.com/document/d/1L_TAwm91lPJjIzwmAxNvbWqZNnNGzQuwx4YEt2TlWaQ/copy" target="_blank">this worksheet</a>:
       </p><ol>